 6. Share at the best times for each social network and community

-Whenever you post to social media, only a fraction of your followers will actually see your post.
+Whenever you post on social media, only a fraction of your followers will actually see your post.
 Your reach also depends on the level of activity in your community at the time you publish your post.
 If only 10 % of your followers are online, only 10 % of your followers will get the chance see your post.
-Therefore, you should make sure to hit the rush hours of every network and the best time to post for maximum visibility on Social Media.
+For a maximum of visibility make sure you hit the rush hours of your communities in each network when you schedule your posts.

 Posting at the right times can help you to make the most of your Social Media posts and increase your chances to show up in your followers’ news feeds.
 Tweets posted during the most frequented times of the day generate up to 30 % more interactions.

 How to schedule your social media posts at the best time for your social networks and communities